Noncommercial Guidance for NYC Pedestrians and Cyclists in Case of Possible Car Crash Injury

 New York Bar Association Legal Referral Service

 A free service to help you find an attorney with experience in your type of case.
-The city’s 311 line also sends callers to this service.
-As of early 2012, first half-hour visit cost $35, paid to the LRS.
+(NYC 311 operators also send callers to this service.)
+As of April 2014, the first half-hour visit with an attorney cost $35, which goes to the LRS.
 There is no obligation to engage the attorney consulted.
+Depending on your case, the service may give you several names to consider.

 City Bar Legal Justice Hotline